The Foundation for Health Smart Consumers

 Randy Vogenberg, PhD., Senior Fellow, Pharmacy

-Dr. Randy Vogenberg is Partner, Access Market Intelligence, LLC and The National Institute of Collaborative Healthcare, Greenville, SC; and is the former National Health Benefits Thought Leader for Aon Consulting.
+Dr. Randy Vogenberg is Principal, Institute for Integrated Healthcare (IIH) and a Founding Partner, National Institute of Collaborative Healthcare (NICH), Greenville, SC; and is the former National Health Benefits Thought Leader for Aon Consulting.
 He currently is the Pharmacy Advisor and Co-Project Leader with the Midwest Business Group on Health (Chicago) National Employer Biologics & Specialty Pharmacy Initiative, and a Strategic Benefits Advisor with the Employers Health Coalition of Arkansas as well as the South Carolina Business Coalition on Health.

 A frequent speaker and author focusing on integrated health insurance strategies and care delivery issues, Dr. Vogenberg has authored several books, including “Applied Pharmacoeconomics” for McGraw Hill; “Pharmacy Benefits: Benefit Design and Management” and an e-learning program “Specialty Pharmacy and Biotechnology Medication Coverage” for the International Foundation of Employee Benefit Plans.